Educ00/mdisc-2425/docs/mdisc/us13_algorithm_documentation.md

 ```
 6. **Path Reconstruction:**
     - Backtrack from the target using the `predecessors` map, collect edges, reverse the list, and return the path.
+    - If no path exists (i.e., the target is not reachable from the origin), the while loop will not execute, and an empty path will be returned.
 ```java
 // Reconstrói o caminho
 List<Railway> path = new ArrayList<>();